Biodegradable trash bag

 Revolutionary new range of 100% biodegradable garbage bags made from vegetable matter derived from potato…

-Can we put the same products as in a classic plastic bag?
+Can we put the same products in a regular plastic bag?

-Yes, the quality of the material meets the same requirements.
-At the same thickness, the biodegradable garbage bag is as resistant as a PE (plastic) bag.
+Yes, the material quality meets the same requirements.
+At the same thickness, the biodegradable garbage bag is as strong as a PE (plastic) bag.

 Know the standards and qualities of biodegradable garbage bags